How pro surfer Koa Smith overcame depression and trauma with psychedelic mushrooms

 More than just these effects, many who use psychedelics report experiences similar to Koa’s, where they feel they’ve received a great piece of wisdom about themselves, or their place in the larger scheme of the world.

-According to Ms Sergi of the Pacific Neuroscience Institute, this mystical experience sometimes allows people to hold “conflicting truths” at the same time that help in their healing.
+According to Ms Sergi, this mystical experience sometimes allows people to hold “conflicting truths” at the same time that help in their healing.

 “A person might say something like, I’ve died several times but I’ve never felt so alive and ready to live my life,” she said.
 “I am simultaneously a speck in the universe but so powerful as to be able to create change in my world…The idea that they can be depressed but powerful.
 We can start to use that in the therapeutic process.”